Tractables/Alea.jl/README.md

 techniques to improve the distributions of random generators used for property-based testing.

-The artifact is distributed as a `TODO-COMPRESS` file containing the following main components:
+The artifact is distributed as a `TODO_ARTIFACT` file containing the following main components:
-- This README
+- This README.
 - The source for *Loaded Dice*, the probabilistic progamming language we present for the purpose for writing generators.
 - "Tour"-style tutorials of Loaded Dice, which are described in [DOCUMENTATION.md](./DOCUMENTATION.md), and example tuning of generators.
-- A Docker image from which the figures and benchmarks can be reproduced.
+- A Docker image from which the figures and benchmarks can be reproduced..

-This document describes how to reproduce the figures in the paper.
-To make our systems reusable, we also include
+# Hardware Dependencies

+TODO_ARTIFACT

+# Getting Started

+#

 # Instructions (Docker)